- 179 large truck collisions occurred in Georgia in 2016.

 Commercial trucks are large and powerful.
 When one of these vehicles is involved in a collision, it’s often the people in the passenger car who suffer the most damage.
 A car is no match for a big rig, and an accident with a semi can lead to catastrophic head trauma, serious injury to the spinal cord, and more.

 The injuries sustained by victims may require months of rehabilitative therapy or life long care.
-As Atlanta truck accident attorneys, we know that victims are often left devastated and looking for an advocate.
+As Atlanta truck accident lawyers, we know that victims are often left devastated and looking for an advocate.
 That’s exactly who we are.

-Accident Victims Have Rights
+Truck Accident Victims Have Rights

 When a person is injured in a truck accident in Atlanta, talk may revolve around damages.
 These are accident-related expenses that can be recovered in civil court.
 Not all people will receive the same types of awards or the same amount.